EU MPs threaten Cambodia aid and trade over crackdown

 The government has intensified a crackdown against political opponents, independent media and human rights groups in recent months ahead of an election next July in which Hun Sen’s rule of more than 32 years will be at stake.

-Cambodia’s Supreme Court on Tuesday rejected an appeal to free Kem Sokha, saying his release could be a public risk as the threat of dissolution looms over his party.
+Cambodia’s Supreme Court rejected an appeal to free Kem Sokha on Tuesday, saying his release could be a public risk as the threat of dissolution looms over his party.

-Lawyers for Kem Sokha, had asked the Supreme Court to rule that his detention was illegal and said that he should be granted parliamentary immunity from prosecution.
+Lawyers for Kem Sokha had asked the Supreme Court to rule that his detention was illegal and said he should be granted parliamentary immunity from prosecution.

 The Supreme Court is due to rule on Nov.
 16 whether to dissolve the CNRP after the government last month filed a lawsuit asking to dissolve it on grounds it was involved in a plot to topple the government.